 Hunting dogs are some of the best athletes we see.
 They must move over rough terrain, running a marathon and picking up the smell of birds.
 Their ability to lock onto a bird scent while running at near full speed and staying still enough for the hunting partner to catch up is amazing.
 You need to protect your investment in your hunting dog by protecting them during hunting season.
-Here is a list of things you will need for a hunting dog:
+That’s why hunting dog health is important.
+Here is a list of things you will need for a hunting dog to keep him healthy:

 Kennel Cough Vaccine

 Hunting dogs are often asked to hunt with dogs they do not know, which can expose them to bugs they are not immune to.
 Most of these issues can be handled if we vaccinate them against Kennel Cough.
 You want to keep your dog’s immunity high for Kennel Cough because a dog with Kennel Cough cannot smell and will not hunt!
 This disease runs its course in three weeks.
 If Kennel Cough happens during the time you took vacation – you’re hunting alone.